Dallas-Makerspace/RFID-Interlock-Hardware/Manual/RFID_SD Image_Setup.md

 ## 1.7 Install and Configure NTP

 [time details are changing.
-The refernced time server is gone, and NTP may no longer nbe essential.]
+The referenced time server is gone, and NTP may no longer be essential as systemd timesyncd appears to be sufficient.]

 We need ntp for accurate time in logs.
 Ntpdate is a useful command for managing and viewing ntp status.